kheiro-bellahcene/gazebo_maritime_ws/README.md

 ```
 ## 🚧 Work in Progress

 I am currently collaborating with the repository owner, @Mohamed222i, on his end-of-study project.
-We are adding sensors to the model's SDF file and developing a new package to implement an Extended Kalman Filter (EKF).
+We are adding sensors to the model's SDF file and developing a new package to implement an Extended Kalman Filter (EKF) for sensor fusion.